Your November Horoscope Is Here & It's Time To Drop The Dead Weight

-With Mercury entering Sagittarius on November 2, followed by Mars, the planet of action, entering Leo on the 3rd for six weeks, greater momentum will be felt when it comes to our life paths.
+With Mercury entering Sagittarius on 2nd November, followed by Mars, the planet of action, entering Leo on the 3rd for six weeks, greater momentum will be felt when it comes to our life paths.
 While the profound energy of the Scorpio sun gives off investigative and cautious vibes, the Sag and Leo energies in the cosmos remind us not to take everything too seriously and to view life as a playground or a video game.
-Treat yourself the way you view your favorite superhero(ine) that you’ve always had faith in and watch how your life blooms as a result.
+Treat yourself the way you view your favourite superhero(ine) that you’ve always had faith in and watch how your life blooms as a result.

 AdvertisementADVERTISEMENT